-The outcomes of these trials will help inform our future clinical development plans and shape the most efficient path to market for GH001.
+These trials will help inform our future clinical development plans and shape the most efficient path to market for GH001.
 Subject to completing clinical development, we plan to seek regulatory approval of GH001 in both the United States and Europe.